Plank Pose

 Variations:

 After you are in the full Plank Pose, raise one leg up so that it becomes parallel to the floor.
 Extend your lifted leg through the heel and keep your whole back long, holding the leg up for 20 to 30 seconds.
 Exhale as you lower the foot back down.
-Then lift the other leg and hold it up for the same amount of time.
+Then lift the other leg and hold it for the same amount of time.